of Parts | # of Bends per part | Total Cost | The Math |

 For the fastest turnaround on your order, we recommend designing your parts in a CAD software.

-The example here is the bending information for .040″ 5052 Aluminum.
+The example here shows the bending information for .040″ 5052 Aluminum.

 Bend Deduction is used to counteract material stretch caused by forming.
 This is unique to each material type, thickness, and bend angle.
 We’ve created a calculator to help you make your measurements spot on.